Jokelab/Assertive.Docs/Language/Output.md

 ---

 # Output
-This keyword can be used to write any message to the configured output writers.
+The `out` keyword can be used to write any message to the configured output writers.

 ## Syntax
 ```assertive